The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 As mentioned above, there are a variety of ways in which tips may be handled and an employee may receive tips by a number of routes in the same employment.
 The tax and NIC treatment will apply according to the method of handling.
 It will not be unified just because all the tips relate to the same employment.

 As there are different treatments depending on how the tips are handled, methods for ensuring that staff receive the highest take-home amount have been devised.
-Troncs are a way to ensure that additional NIC is not incurred through the administration of the tip by ensuring that a person that is not the employer handles and distributes the tips.
-Th
+Troncs are a way to ensure that additional NIC is not incurred through the administration of the tip by ensuring that a person that is not the employ

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.